Ancient Costume

 This fabric arrangement gives a similar appearance to that of the Roman Toga of a much later era.

-The earliest styles of all were plain linen or wool fabrics, but most later examples of Assyrian costume had lavish decorative embellishment to the base material.
-The clothing of an Assyrian king would have been covered in several types of ornamentation, including embroidered patterns, fringes, woven pattern and gem encrustation, plus jewellery accessories.
+The earliest styles of all were plain linen or wool fabrics, but most later examples of Assyrian costumes had lavish decorative embellishments to the base material.
+The clothing of an Assyrian king would have been covered in several types of ornamentation, including embroidered patterns, fringes, woven patterns and gem encrustation, plus jewellery accessories.

 For hunting and military purposes, metal, skins and furs of animals were also used for Assyrian clothing.
 Biblical references suggest that rich colours were usual on the costume of the day and these colours were similar to those used in Egypt.